 - 31% recruiters reject resumes with inappropriate fonts.

-You should select a font which is separate from the traditional norm, but decent at the same time.
-Here are the best fonts and font sizes for a resume:
+You should select a resume font which is separate from the traditional norm, but decent at the same time.
+Here are the best resume fonts and resume font sizes:

 Times New Roman